 Inspired by his time in London, Nick joined Australian Volunteers International with a posting in Thailand.
 Here he worked with people across south-east Asia to advance respect for human rights and encourage community involvement in nascent democracies.

 In 2001 Nick joined the United Nations for the first time in what became a longstanding and treasured partnership in humanitarian, public affairs, and public policy work.
 He first consulted on development planning and communications in the Republic of Congo with the United Nations Development Programme.

 Nick was later stationed in war-torn Burundi with the UN Office for Humanitarian Affairs.
 This was the first of a number of missions in Burundi: a country in transition between war and peace.
 Nick was recognised and awarded for his work during the early stages of the peace process in Burundi by the Commanding Officer of the South African Defence Force Detachment.

-Nick later formed part of a rapid humanitarian response team dispatched into a war-ravaged Liberia, after its warlord president Charles Taylor fled, and the country descended into lawlessness.
+Nick later formed part of a rapid humanitarian response team dispatched into a war-ravaged Liberia, after president Charles Taylor fled, and the country descended into lawlessness.